 - two placements which last at least 4.5 months each

-Your language studies build on the levels you developed in Stage 2 or during your Year Abroad and you also develop more professional skills and for European languages will choose to study language for professional and academic purposes or translation and interpreting.
+In final year your language studies build on the levels you developed in Stage 2 or during your Year Abroad and you also develop more professional skills.
+For French, German and Spanish taken from A-Level or equivalent you will be able to choose to study language for professional purposes or translation and interpreting.

 You also select further optional modules to explore the cultures and histories of the countries where your chosen language(s) are spoken, as well as choosing from optional business modules that include marketing, customer behaviour and finance.